 3. Dropping the idea of Multitasking:

-The idea of multitasking is an unrealistic ideal that we often set, so as to become more productive at work.
+The concept of Multitasking is an unrealistic ideal that we often set to become more productive at work.

 That is a huge number and a serious issue that needs to stop.
 Multitasking reduces concentration and leads to mistakes hampering your performance.Thus leading to frustrations and employees getting succumed to burnout.
 Do try to avoid that.